Bradbev/flatland/README.md

 # Custom asset editors are easy to write
 If you know a little imgui, you can write custom editors for your types, see `image_ed.go` for an example.

+# Actors and Components
+Basically everything in the game should be an `Actor` - something that has a `Transform2D` and exists in the world.
+There are various interfaces an Actor can implement (`Drawable`,`Tickable`,`Playable`) to be hooked into the main game loop.
+Your own `Actors` can embed `ActorBase` to get the default behaviours.
+`Components` are a way to implement features - a composition over inheritance pattern.
+You can dynamically attach `Components` to `Actors` in the editor and they will start ticking/drawing/etc.